 Remember to cite LawCareers.Net on your application form if you apply to Orrick, Herrington & Sutcliffe (UK) LLP.

 We run assessment days for both routes, and they provide a good opportunity to see the London office of a US law firm in action.
-Applicants spend the day learning more about the firm and the work on offering the London office as well as participating in a business game designed to give a flavour of the work of a City lawyer.
+Applicants spend the day learning more about the firm and the work on offer in the London office as well as participating in an interview, written exercise and presentation exercise designed to give a flavour of the work of a City lawyer.
 Further details can be found on our website.

 Follow us on